gwaylib/database/README.md

 ```

-## Query an element which implementd sql.Scanner
+## Query an element which is implemented sql.Scanner

 ```text
 mdb := db.GetCache("master")